 3. Consistent NAP information

-Your Google My Business profile information shouldn’t just be complete and accurate — it should also be consistent.
+Your Google Business Profile information shouldn’t just be complete and accurate — it should also be consistent.

 4. High search relevance

 Another of the main local ranking factors that Google takes into consideration is search relevance.
 Your business isn’t going to rank for searches that don’t have anything to do with it.